-FTX1005F and BUS2010S must be completed by students who have not previously completed these courses or their equivalents, nor passed the entrance exam in these courses.
-These courses are noncredit bearing for the purposes of the diploma.
+Prescribed courses/structure: FTX1005F and BUS2010S must be completed by students who have not previously completed these courses or their equivalents, nor passed the entrance exam in these courses.
+These courses are non-credit bearing for the purposes of the diploma.

-Code Course NQF Credits NQF Level

-BUS4092H Business Research and Communication 8

-First semester

-Code Course NQF Credits NQF Level

-BUS4091F Organisation and Management 8

-BUS4103F Effective People Practices 8

-BUS4104F Business and Corporate Communication 8

-BUS4105F Intercultural and Diversity Management 8

-BUS4106F Team Management and Communication 8

-Second semest ton

-Code Course NOF Credits NOF Level

-BUS4107S Persuasion in Multimodal Discourses and Domains 8

-BUS4108S Campaign Communication and Reputation Management 8

-Plus two electives from the list of courses made available to students at

-registration, or as approved by the postgraduate convener 36

-Total credits
+Code Course NQF Credits NQF Level BUS4092H Business Research and Communication 18 8 First semester Code Course NQF Credits NQF Level BUS4091F Organisation and Management 18 8 BUS3039F People Management 7 BUS4104F Business and Corporate Communication 8 BUS4105F Intercultural and Diversity Management 18 8 BUS4106F Team Management and Communication 18 8 Second semest MODER MODE Code Course NQF Credits NQF Level BUS4107S Persuasion in Multimodal Discourses and Domains 18 8 BUS4108S Campaign Communication and Reputation Managem nent18 8 Plus two electives from the list of courses made available to students at registration, or as approved by the postgraduate of onvener 36 Total credits 180